 Hitting Coach/Recruiting Coord.

-Mike Baxter enters his first season as the hitting coach and recruiting coordinator for the Commodores.
+Mike Baxter enters his second season as the hitting coach and recruiting coordinator for the Commodores.

 Immediately following his playing career, Baxter was hired by the Toronto Blue Jays organization as a Special Assistant for the 2016 season.